Pure Python tessellation of points into polygons, including Delauney/Thiessin, and Voronoi polygons.

 Pure Python tessellation of points into polygons, including Delauney/Thiessin, and Voronoi polygons.
 Built as a convenient user interface for Bill Simons/Carson Farmer python port of Steven Fortune C++ version of a Delauney triangulator.

-Tested on Python version 2.x.
+Tested on Python version 2.x and 3.x.

 Pure Python, no dependencies.